greg-raven/Uncommon-Sense/_drafts/staging.md

 After 20 years on the bench I have concluded that federal drug laws are a disaster.
 It is time to get the government out of drug enforcement.
 Whitman Knapp

 We are what we repeatedly do.
-Excellence then is not an act but a habit Will Durant
+Excellence then is not an act but a habit.
+Will Durant

 Liberty doesn't work as well in practice as it does in speeches.
 Will Rogers